giovanni-cutri/webcomics-downloader/README.md

 python webcomics-downloader.py [title]
 ```

-Replace *[title]* with the title of the webcomic you want to download, in kebab-case format.
+Replace *[title]* with the title of the webcomic you want to download, either in snake_case or kebab-case format.

 ## License